top of page

 Outputs:

-• Success / failure (with an error message if unsuccessful) POST /remove_stream – remove a specified stream from the EyesOnIt stream list
+POST /remove_stream – remove a specified stream from the EyesOnIt stream list

 Inputs: